I take this opportunity to mention the Watchtower study of today March 15 –

 Just because a person dies one month, a week, or even one day before Armageddon

-has no bearing on whether or not he has a share in the resurrection, if he had
+has no bearing on whether or not he will return in the resurrection, if he had

 the opportunity to avail himself of the ransom but failed to do so.